krissemmy/IaC-With-Terraform/README.md

 ## Overview

-This Project is about showing how Terraform is used as an Infrastructure as code to build resources in AWS using services like:
+This Project demonstrates the use of Terraform as Infrastructure as Code to provision resources in AWS, leveraging services such as:
 -  AWS SNS
 -  AWS Lambda (Lambda Function)
 -  AWS Glue (Glue Job)